nacht-falter/text-inspector/README.md

 - The credentials for the Google Drive API are not included in the repository.
 An example credentials file has been included for reference.

 ## Installation

-- clone the repository: `git clone https://github.com/nacht-falter/text-inspector.git`
+- Clone the repository: `git clone https://github.com/nacht-falter/text-inspector.git`
-- For a local installation you will only need three files:
+- For a local installation, you will only need three files:
 	- `run.py` → The main application file
 	- `requirements.txt` → A list of dependencies
-	- `creds.json` → Google Drive API credentials (not included in the repo, you need to [create it yourself](#google-api-credentials))
+	- `creds.json` → Google Drive API credentials (not included in the repository, you need to [create it yourself](#google-api-credentials))
  - The remaining files are only necessary for [deployment to Heroku](#deployment)

 ### Installing dependencies
-- Enter the folder `cd text-inspector` and run `pip install -r requirements.txt` to install all dependencies.
+- Enter the folder: `cd text-inspector` and run: `pip install -r requirements.txt` to install all dependencies.
 - Then download the required NLTK modules:
 	```
 	python3